ICT Contracts require specialist skills

 It is not uncommon for software developers to reuse previous code for new pieces of software.
 This is all well and good, however can create issues if you have effectively assigned that code to your client.

 You could find yourself disentitled to use the code, or having to pay royalties.

 Rather you should grant the client a non-exclusive licence to use the code, or exclude your background IP from the assignment.

-If you have a commercial agreement that might benefit from Michael’s industry knowledge, he would love to hear from you.
+If you have a commercial agreement that we can help you with, we would love to hear from you.